0cjs/py-allthesame/README.md

 Today in my Reading Room (yes, the one with the porcelain seat) I was browsing Python blogs and came across the post [Determining if all Elements in a List are the Same in Python][determining].
-This is interesting in the number of different techniques it shows, but my first thought, as a professional software developer, was along a somewhat different tack: “How would I write this for a production application?”
-This blog post describes my process and gives you the code I came up with.
+This is interesting in the number of different Python techniques it shows, but my first thought about how to approach this problem as a professional software developer, was along a somewhat different tack: “How would I write this for a production application?”
+In this blog post I use the idea of writing the `allthesame` function to demonstrate the issues I think about and address as someone writing code to be released to customers, maintained by others and used long-term.

 (By the way, it's likely that there are various things relating to Python and its ecosystem that could be improved here.
 Through I've